 The decision problem for ${\sf Eq}(\lh)$ was shown solvable in \cite{hard2,neu}, REF$_{\lh} \in {\rm BP}\mc{NP}^0_\mathbb{R}$ in \cite[Theorem 4.4]{jacm}.
-On the other hand, SAT$_{\lh}$ was shown undecidable in \cite{SAT}, as well as SAT$_\mc{C}$ for any class \ce $\mc{C}$ \ca of (expansions of) modular lattices containing some subspace lattice ${\sf L}(V_F)$ of a vector space $V_F$ where $\dim V_F$ is infinite or contains all ${\sf L}(V_F)$ where $F$ is of characteristic $0$ and $\dim(V_F)$ finite.
+On the other hand, SAT$_{\lh}$ was shown undecidable in \cite{SAT}, as well as SAT$_\mc{C}$ for any class $\mc{C}$ of (expansions of) modular lattices containing some subspace lattice ${\sf L}(V_F)$ of a vector space $V_F$ where $\dim V_F$ is infinite or contains all ${\sf L}(V_F)$ where $F$ is of characteristic $0$ and $\dim(V_F)$ finite.

-The main objective of the present note was to answer \cite[Question 4.5]{jacm}, namely to show (in Section~\ref{hilb}) REF$_{\lh}$ p-time equivalent to FEAS$_{\mathbb{Z},\mathbb{R}}$.
+The main objective of the present note was to answer \cite[Question 4.5]{jacm}, namely to show (in Section~\ref{hilb}) that REF$_{\lh}$ is p-time equivalent to FEAS$_{\mathbb{Z},\mathbb{R}}$.
 In Section~\ref{ring}, FEAS$_{\mathbb{Z},\mathbb{R}}$ is also shown p-time equivalent to REF$_\mc{R}$, where $\mc{R}$ is the class of all $*$-rings (with pseudo-inversion) $\End(H)$ of endomorphisms of $H$, $H \in \mc{H}$.
 This result extends to the additive category of finite dimensional Hilbert spaces, enriched by adjunction and pseudo-inversion.

-As general references we refer to \cite{berb,berb2,cd,mae,sko}.
-Non-determinism in real computation will not enter into our discussion, explicitly.
-That is, decision problems are understood in the sense of Logic and related by p-time reductions, given by translations of formulas to be carried out by a Turing machine in polynomial time.
-In particular, this applies when considering \fs.
+As general references for lattice theory we refer to \cite{berb,berb2,cd,mae,sko}, for decision problems to \cite{stan} Non-determinism in real computation will not enter into our discussion, explicitly.
+That is, decision problems are understood in the sense of Logic and related by p-time reductions, given by translations of formulas to be carried out by a Turing machine in polynomial-time.
+In particular, this applies when considering {\fs}.

-Thanks are due to an anonymous referee for valuable hints and suggesting to reorganize the paper into a more stringent form.
+Thanks are due to referees and editor for detailed corrections and valuable suggestions, in particular the hint to \cite{blon0}.

 Best wishes go to Bill, J.B., and Ralph; also sincere thanks for hospitality, inspiring discussions, and excellent refereeing.